iasolb/ResearchFramework/README.md

 pytest tests/test_handler.py -v
 ```

-The test suite covers the full `ResearchHandler` class (init, subsetting, variable setting, attach/transform, guard clauses) and every function in `transforms.py`, all using synthetic data with no external dependencies.
+The test suite covers the full `ResearchHandler` class and every function in `transforms.py`, using synthetic data with no external dependencies.

-Run a specific test class or method:

 ```bash
 pytest tests/test_handler.py::TestSubset -v